Monthly Review: Establishment

 Briefly joining Sweezy and Huberman as a third founding editor of Monthly Review — although not listed as such on the publication's masthead — was German émigré Otto Nathan (1893–1987).
-Although his time of editorial association with the magazine was short, Nathan was instrumental in obtaining what would become a seminal essay for the magazine, a lead piece for the debut May 1949 issue by physicist Albert Einstein entitled "Why Socialism?"

-Another key contributor during the first 15 years of Monthly Review was economist Paul Baran, frequently considered as the third member of an editorial troika including Sweezy and Huberman.
-A tenured professor at Stanford University, Baran was one of a very few self-identified Marxists to teach economics at American universities during the Cold War period.
-Baran worked closely with Sweezy on a book regarded as a landmark in Marxist theory entitled Monopoly Capital, although he died of a heart attack prior to the work's first publication in 1966.
+While his time with the magazine was short, he was instrumental in obtaining the lead piece for the debut May 1949 issue: Albert Einstein's essay "Why Socialism?".
+Another key contributor during the magazine's first 15 years was economist Paul Baran, frequently considered as the third member of an editorial troika including Sweezy and Huberman.

-Monthly Review launched in 1949 with a circulation of just 450 copies, most of whom were personal acquaintances of either Huberman or Sweezy.
-The magazine's ideology and readership closely paralleled that of the independent socialist weekly newspaper The National Guardian, established in 1948.
-Despite a conservative political climate in the United States, the magazine quickly reached a critical mass of subscribers, with its paid circulation rising to 2,500 in 1950 and to 6,000 in 1954.
+Monthly Review launched in 1949 with only 450 subscribers, most of whom were acquaintances of Huberman or Sweezy.
+The magazine's ideology and readership paralleled that of the independent socialist weekly newspaper The National Guardian, established in 1948.
+Despite a prevailing conservative political climate in the U.S., Monthly Review quickly reached a critical mass of subscribers, with its paid circulation rising to 2,500 in 1950, and to 6,000 by mid-decade.

 McCarthy period

-During the era of McCarthyism in the early 1950s, editors Paul Sweezy and Leo Huberman were targeted for "subversive activities".
-Sweezy's case, tried by New Hampshire Attorney General, reached the Supreme Court and became a seminal case on freedom of speech when the Court ruled in his favor.
+During the McCarthyism era in the early 1950s, editors Sweezy and Huberman were targeted for "subversive activities".
+Sweezy was teaching then at the University of New Hampshire.
+After being subpoenaed by New Hampshire Attorney General Louis C. Wyman, Sweezy refused to answer questions about his lecture notes or political beliefs.
+He was found in contempt of court.
+He appealed the conviction to the U.S. Supreme Court, which ruled in his favor in Sweezy v.
+New Hampshire.

-In 1953, the Monthly Review added veteran radical Scott Nearing to the magazine's ranks.
-From that date and for nearly 20 years Nearing authored a column descriptively entitled "World Events".
-During the Truman and Eisenhower years, many left-wing intellectuals found a space for their work in the magazine, including a number that would gain in stature in the ensuing liberalized decade, such as pacifist activist Staughton Lynd (1952), historian William Appleman Williams (1952), and sociologist C. Wright Mills (1958).
+In the 1950s, Monthly Review deviated from its non-graphic look by featuring labor cartoonist Fred Wright.
+The magazine added veteran radical Scott Nearing to its ranks in 1953.
+For nearly 20 years, he authored a column titled "World Events".
+Throughout the Truman and Eisenhower administrations, the magazine published a variety of left-wing intellectuals such as pacifist activist Staughton Lynd (1952), historian William Appleman Williams (1952), and sociologist C. Wright Mills (1958).